-There is a new beta installer available which is adapted to the new way of sending email.
+There is a new beta installer available which now works on Debian 8 as well as CentOS, RedHat and Ubuntu.
 It will install the latest beta release of ZendTo, instead of using the yum/apt repositories.
 This installer is used the same way as the main one, which is documented below.

 Before using the betas, read the latest Change Log to see what has changed.
 If you are just upgrading your existing rpm/deb installation, I strongly advise you use /opt/zendto/bin/upgrade_preferences_php to upgrade your /opt/zendto/config/preferences.php file.